 RESEARCH: museum volunteer, Ray Springer, has done much research recently about Xavier Clement in various archives in Quebec.
 The results of that work will be recorded here in the near future (summer 2015).

-There were almost one hundred different catalogued models of mantel, wall, and hall (grandfather) clocks produced by The Arthur Pequegnat Clock Company between 1904 and 1941 in Berlin/Kitchener, Ontario.
+There were almost one hundred different catalogued models of mantel, wall, and hall (grandfather) clocks produced by The Arthur Pequegnat Clock Company between 1904 and 1941 in Berlin / 1916 / Kitchener, Ontario.
 Some are more common today than others, and their current values reflect that uneven distribution.
-Sadly, no company production records have ever been found.

 But there is one extremely rare model that collectors are looking for: the PREMIER mantel clock listed only in the first catalogue in 1904.
 All other Pequegnat clocks have wood cases.
-The PREMIER has a black-painted metal (cast iron) case, in the general style of the millions of black metal-cased mantel clocks made by several American companies in the early 1900s.
+The PREMIER has a black-painted metal (cast iron) case, in the general style of the tens of thousands of black metal-cased mantel clocks made by several American companies in the early 1900s.

-Only one all-original example of the PREMIER is known by this museum to exist today (as of April 2015).
-It was reported to us back in 2006 and is in private hands in western Canada.
+The first example was reported to us back in 2006 and is in private hands in western Canada.

-There are sometimes rumours of other Premier examples, but the suspicion is that some might be "fakes".
-THIS example looks identical to the picture in the Pequegnat 1904 catalogue and is believed to be all original.
-Original catalogue description includes: PARLOR CLOCK.
+CONCLUSIONS - ARE THEY REAL?
+In this group of three PREMIER clocks, two (the first and third in this discussion) look to be identical to the picture in the Pequegnat 1904 catalogue and they are believed to be all original.
+The 1904 catalogue description includes: PARLOR CLOCK.
 Premier.
 Black Enamelled Iron.
 Width 14 inches.
 Height 10 1/2 inches.
+The dimensions appear to include the feet and lions heads.

 CLICK ON ANY THUMBNAIL IMAGE TO SHOW THEM ALL.